CanonicalLtd/maas-docs/en/index.md

    the rack controller)

-Below, resource estimates are provided based on MAAS components, operating system (Ubuntu Server), and *two* complete sets of images (latest two LTS releases) for a *single* architecture.
-Three different "client activity" scenarios are considered.
+Below, resource estimates are provided based on MAAS components, operating system (Ubuntu Server), and *two* complete sets of images (latest two Ubuntu LTS releases) for a *single* architecture.
+A test and a production environment are considered.

 These figures are for the MAAS infrastructure only.
 That is, they do not cover resources needed on the nodes that will subsequently be added to MAAS.